DimEvil/tutorial-qgis-maxent/README.md

 2. Next, we will extract the occurrence points of the species we are interested in modeling.

-    - Inspect the threatened tree species database using tools like R or Excel.
-For this exercise, let us model the distributions of `Cinnamomum mercadoi` that were observed in the Polillo Islands.
+    - Inspect the threatened species using tools like R or Excel.
+For this exercise, let us model the distributions of `Papilio_machaon` that were observed in Flanders.

     - To select the species from the CSV file, we will use a few lines of code in R as follows:
     ```R